Legal aid in proceedings in France

 Examination of the appeal against the decision of the BAJ

-Your appeal is reviewed to determine whether the decision of the legal aid office is well founded.
+Your appeal is examined to determine whether the decision of the legal aid office is well founded.

 Once your appeal has been examined, the competent authority may: